chip-8/chip-8-database/README.md

 Once NPM is installed, navigate to the root of this repository and execute `npm install` to install this project's dependencies.

-### Updating the Database from the [CHIP-8 Archive](https://github.com/JohnEarnest/Chip8Archive)

-To update the database with new entries from the CHIP-8 Archive, use `npm run update`.

-If there are any changes (check with `git status` or `git diff`), review the newly generated entries at the end of [`programs.json`](./database/programs.json) and perform any cleanup that needs to occur.
-In particular, determine appropriate values for the `"platforms"` section for each newly added program.

-Before committing any changes, run `npm start` and ensure `npm test` passes.

 ### Adding a new program

 Edit [`programs.json`](./database/programs.json) and add a new object **at the